blockchain-IoT/Motoro/README.md

 ## Slack
 https://blockchainiot.slack.com/open

+If you did not get an invitation, please reach out to [Michal](https://github.com/michalmikolajczyk), michal.mikolajczyk at toptal.com

 ## Workflow
 We strive to follow the [Kanban development method](https://en.wikipedia.org/wiki/Kanban_(development)) in the project.
 In our practice, those are the requirements: